 1. Please submit one printed copy of the manuscript to our Business Office (see above).
-In addition, please email two electronic copies (Word document and PDF with footnotes at the bottom of the pages) to the editorial assistant at firstname.lastname@example.org.
+In addition, please email two electronic copies (Word document and PDF with footnotes at the bottom of the pages) to firstname.lastname@example.org.
 Authors will be notified when all copies are received.
 We advise you to retain a copy of your submission for reference.
 If you wish us to return any submitted materials, include return postage.

 2. Please attach a cover page listing your essay's title, your name, all contact information, including postal and email addresses, and any other pertintent information.
 The first page of the essay on both the electronic and hard copy version should list its title but not your name or other identifying information.

 3. Manuscripts should be prepared with generous margins.
 All elements, including notes and extracts, should be double-spaced.